Market Surveillance and the Health and Safety Authority

 What About Products Not Listed Above?

-If you are manufacturing, importing or exporting a product and you are not sure what union harmonisation applies, contact the HSA Workplace Contact unit on 1890 289 389.
+If you are manufacturing, importing or exporting a product and you are not sure what union harmonisation applies, contact the HSA Contact Centre unit on 0818 289 389.